Twins vs. Tigers Player Props Betting Odds

-Player prop betting options for Carlos Correa, Spencer Torkelson and others are available in the Minnesota Twins-Detroit Tigers matchup at Target Field on Friday, starting at 8:10 PM ET.
+Bookmakers have listed player props for Carlos Correa, Spencer Torkelson and others when the Minnesota Twins host the Detroit Tigers at Target Field on Saturday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!